dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/ui-configurations.md

 ## Add More Basic Graphics

-A `DrawingItem` is the basic unit that you can draw on the view.
-It has different subclasses so that you can create `DrawingItems` in different shapes.
-Here we use `QuadDrawingItem` as an example to illustrate how to draw graphics on the view.
+A `DSDrawingItem` is the basic unit that you can draw on the view.
+It has different subclasses so that you can create `DSDrawingItems` in different shapes.
+Here we use `DSQuadDrawingItem` as an example to illustrate how to draw graphics on the view.

 <div class="sample-code-prefix"></div>
 >- Objective-C